MSRConnections/Azure-training-course/Day 2/4. Linux Cluster Lab/HOL.md

 	_Connect Remote Machine_

-1. Then we can execute following command to install git
+1. Then we can execute following command to install git if it is not installed already.
+You can check by typing git first.

     <pre>
 	sudo apt-get install git